KarthikReddyPuli/Mutual-Fund/README.md

 ## Update data
 Update companyDetails.xlsx if required

-Update investmentAmount in getFundDetails.js
-Update fund Id in index.js
+## Update Env
+Copy contents from .example.env
+Create a file .env
+Paste the contents in this file

 ## Run the program
 yarn dev